Timezone (video arcades)

 Timezone is an international chain of family entertainment centres and amusement arcade centres based in Australia.
 It is owned and operated by The Entertainment and Education Group (TEEG).
-Outside of Australia, Timezone is currently operating in India, New Zealand, Singapore, the Philippines, Indonesia and Vietnam.
+Outside of Australia, Timezone operates in India, New Zealand, Singapore, the Philippines, Indonesia, and Vietnam.

 History

-The first Timezone arcade opened in 1978 in Perth, Western Australia, by Leisure & Allied Industries (now LAI Games).
-Timezone claims that it is the first family-oriented amusement centers of that time, and said that its family emphasis is the key focus of their brand.

-In 1995, Timezone started their ventures outside Australia.
+In 1958, Malcolm Steinberg's father gave him 21 pinball machines.
+In Perth, the 18-year-old struck deals to place the pinballs in fish and chip shops and milk bars in exchange for half the earnings.

+Steinberg's company Leisure & Allied Industries (LAI), which manufactured and imported arcade games, entered the video game retail market in the early 1970s with its first two stores, Blue Pumpernickel and Crystal Palace.
+In 1978, Steinberg opened the first Timezone — his first arcade — on Murray Street, Perth.
+He also relaunched the stores under the new brand.
+Timezone was successful, reaching a peak of eight stores in Western Australia.

+Timezone began to expand outside the state in the early 1980s.
+From 1989 to 1991, LAI opened 25 locations.

+In 1992 Timezone opened its first international arcade in New Zealand, expanding to Indonesia, and Singapore in 1995.
+Timezone entered the Philippines in 1998.

+In 2003, Timezone Malaysia closed due to collapse of venue after three years of operation, having opened in 1999.

+Timezone opened its first Indian arcade at Inorbit Mall in 2004.

-In December 2017, TEEG announced that they had purchased the bowling and entertainment division of Ardent Leisure in order to merge it with its Timezone entertainment business, forming a combined entertainment group encompassing Timezone, AMF, Kingpin and Playtime, one of the world's largest family entertainment centre groups.
-TEEG operates in six countries with over 250 locations.
+In December 2017, TEEG announced that they had purchased the bowling and entertainment division of Ardent Leisure in order to merge it with its Timezone entertainment business, forming a combined entertainment group encompassing Timezone, AMF, Kingpin and Playtime.
+TEEG now operates in six countries with over 250 locations.
 All AMF bowling centres in Australia were rebranded as Zone Bowling.
 Centres in New Zealand were rebranded Xtreme Entertainment.

+In February 2018 the chain expanded to Vietnam.

-In November 2018, TEEG purchased all PLAYTIME venues and slowly rebranded them to Timezone with the last PLAYTIME converted to Timezone in June 2019.
+In November 2018, TEEG announced that all Playtimes venues would slowly be rebranded to Timezone.
+The last Playtime centre converted to Timezone in June 2019.

 In February 2019, TEEG opened its first of many dual branded venues of Zone Bowling and Timezone locations in Westfield Garden City.

 In 2019, TEEG began rebranding their existing New Zealand bowling centres, Xtreme Entertainment, as dual-branded Zone Bowling and Timezone venues, beginning with their Garden City (Christchurch) venue.

 In July 2021, After 20 years, TEEG made Timezone's return into South Australia by opening up a dual branded venue in Woodville, SA.
-In the same month, TEEG made a deal to purchase all TunzaFun locations in South Australia and Victoria and rebrand these to under Timezone venues, with Tea Tree Plaza, Elizabeth and Fountain Gate stores to be the first to be rebranded.
+In the same month, TEEG made a deal to purchase multiple TunzaFun locations in South Australia and Victoria and rebrand these to under Timezone venues, with Tea Tree Plaza, Elizabeth and Fountain Gate stores to be rebranded.

+Indonesian operations were fully acquired in 2023, previously owned by the Matahari department store.